-- Bring the lunch prior to the designated lunch period to the main office to sign in (students will not be called out of class) - Pack and label lunch in a closed container (sack or lunchbox/bag) - Bring lunch only for students for which you are a contact - Lunches must be placed in cubby in cafeteria - Parents/guardians are not permitted to meet their student in front of the school to deliver food, but must park, enter the building, and sign in - Please note that any lunches that arrive after the designated lunch period will remain in the cubby in the cafeteria until the end of the school day. - Parents, guardians, and students cannot have food delivered to the school.
+- Bring the lunch prior to the designated lunch period to the main office to sign in (students will not be called out of class) - Pack and label lunch in a closed container (sack or lunchbox/bag) - Bring lunch only for students for which you are a contact - Lunches must be placed in cubby in cafeteria - Parents/guardians are not permitted to meet their student in front of the school to deliver food, but must park and drop off the items with the front office staff. - Please note that any lunches that arrive after the designated lunch period will remain in the cubby in the cafeteria until the end of the school day. - Parents, guardians, and students cannot have food delivered to the school.